Name: MATHEMATICS FOR BUSINESS II

 100 %

-It makes it possible to verify that the teaching-learning process is progressing satisfactorily and to correct any deficiencies, generating useful information for both instructors and students.
-Formative assessment is not intended to assign a grade to the student, but rather to ensure that the objectives established in the learning process are being met.
-Activities will include the resolution of practical questions during class (not graded), as well as short control tests (not graded) based on questions posed throughout the lessons.
+Formative assessment makes it possible to verify that the teaching learning process is progressing satisfactorily and to identify and correct potential deficiencies, providing useful feedback for both lecturers and students.
+Formative assessment is not intended to assign a grade to students, but rather to determine whether the objectives established in the learning process are being achieved.
+Practical problem-solving activities will be carried out in class (not graded), together with short progress checks (not graded) based on questions posed during class sessions.

 Author: Alegre Escolano, Pedro